 The chest and pelvis

 A baby’s ribcage is very flexible, too.
-Impact to the chest can result in the chest wall squashing onto the heart and lungs.
+An impact to the chest can result in the chest wall squashing on to the heart and lungs.

-The ribcage is not well developed and can't protect some of the abdominal organs.
+The ribcage isn't well developed, and can't protect some of the abdominal organs.

 The bones in the infant pelvis aren't fused together strongly like an adult's.

-Our experts agree that the safest way to transport babies is in a rearward-facing infant carrier or baby car seat.
-A good baby car seat will help protect your baby in both frontal and side-impact crashes.
+Experts agree that the safest way to transport babies is in a rearward-facing infant carrier or baby car seat.
+A good baby car seat will help to protect your baby in both frontal and side-impact crashes.

-However, car-seat carrycots can be a good solution for newborn babies, especially premature babies or those with medical conditions who need to be transported lying flat.
+However, lie-flat or carrycot car seats can be a good solution for newborns, especially premature babies or those with medical conditions, who need to be transported lying flat.

-If you are using a carrycot car seat, you should:
+If you're using a carrycot car seat, you should: